PelionIoT/connected-lights-cloud/docs/6_cloud-api.md

 curl -v -H "Authorization: Bearer <your_access_key>" https://api.mbedcloud.com/v2/endpoints
 ```

-This will return something like this:
+It will return something like this:

 ```
 *   Trying 52.1.229.179...